himoose/user-docs/docs/settings.md

 7. **Team members: Set your own preferences**: Even if you're on a team, you can set your own Experience Mode and AI model (if BYOK).
 These are personal settings.

 8. **BYOK cost control**: Set spending limits in your OpenAI account to avoid unexpected bills.
-Most Hi, Moose tasks use $0.01–$0.50 per request.

 9. **Cancel wisely**: If you cancel your subscription, you'll lose access to paid features at the end of your billing period—not immediately.
 Use this time to export important data.

 10. **Reactivate anytime**: Canceled your subscription by mistake?
 Click **Reactivate** in the Subscription Management section or visit the Stripe portal.
+Keep in mind, historic data will be deleted once the account has been fully canceled.

 ---